jjackson19862017/WeddingBookingSystem/README.md

 2. Admin - This type of user will have access to the bookings.
 3. Owner - This type of user will have access to the bookings and also the overall profits that would come from present and future bookings.

+# Commits

+## 1st - Init Commit

+Just creating the repo

+## 2nd - Setting up directorys

+Just creating the folders and updating the gitignore to not upload my connection information.